 The Bear Valley Strip Mine (Shamokin, Pennsylvania) is a popular destination for structural-geology field trips due to its excellent, three-dimensional exposure of an excavated sandstone fold train, of which the central anticline is named "The Whaleback" (Fig. 1a; Nickelsen 1979; Levine and Eggleston 1992).
-Visitors can walk along the crests of two anticlines, or next to the 200-m-long fold limbs, which feature fossils, concretions, joints, and decimeter-scale secondary faults.
-Because the Whaleback is 30 m high (from trough to crest) with steeply-dipping/overturned limbs, most of the sandstone surface is inaccessible to direct measurement in the field.
-To study the geometry of the Whaleback for a research project, drone-acquired photographs of the strip mine were used with SfM photogrammetry to make a 3D point cloud of the surface in AgiSoft PhotoScan Professional (2018).
+Visitors can walk along the crests of two anticlines, or next to their 200-m-long limbs, which feature fossils, concretions, joints, and decimeter-scale secondary faults.
+Because the Whaleback is 30 m high (from trough to crest) with the steeply-dipping/overturned limbs, most of the sandstone surface is inaccessible to direct measurement in the field.
+To study the geometry of the Whaleback for a research project, drone-acquired in AgiSoft PhotoScan Professional (2018).
 We edited the point cloud by removing as much vegetation as possible to preserve only the exposed sandstone surface and sediment cover.
 Within the PhotoScan workflow, a polygonal mesh was generated from the point cloud, along with an associated texture which contains the color information for the mesh.
 Because the photogrammetry utilized real-world coordinates, the polygonal mesh (subsequently referred to as a "model") is scaled to real coordinates (UTM and elevation) and dimensions (meters).
-This model forms the basis of the virtual field experience; our virtual geology tools (compass and stereonet, ruler, map, and jetpack) provide the mechanism for the students to explore the virtual field site and collect data.
-In addition to the 3D model, we also produced an orthorectified aerial image of the site to use as a base map (Fig. 2c).
+This model forms the basis of the virtual field experience; our